rebecca94ingram6yw/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain software.
 It's better to write clean, simple code first and optimize only when needed, based on profiling and performance measurements.

+# 2023-12-03
+- Today's programming wisdom is to always keep learning and improving your skills.
+Technology is constantly evolving, and as a programmer, it's important to stay up-to-date with the latest trends and best practices.
+This means regularly reading industry blogs and articles, attending conferences and workshops, and experimenting with new tools and techniques.
+By making a commitment to lifelong learning, you can ensure that you're always at the top of your game and able to deliver high-quality code that meets the needs of your clients and users.